-Net gains or losses, including any interest or dividend income are recognised in profit or loss (refer to hedging accounting policy for derivatives designated as hedging instruments.)
+Net gains or losses, including any interest or dividend income are recognised in profit or loss.

 The Entity's financial assets measured at FVTPL comprise equity holdings in unlisted companies in the statement of financial position.

 Impairment of financial assets